 You usually need an antibiotic when you have an infection that is caused by bacteria, and the infection is not going away on its own.
 This may be the case when:

-- Your symptoms last longer than a week.
+- Your symptoms last longer than 10 days.

 - Your symptoms start to get better, but then get worse again.